 Sorbitol (420)

-Sorbitol tends to be commonly found in fruits like apples, apricots, blackberries, cherries, lychee, nectarines, peaches, pears, plums, and prunes (2 3).
-Sorbitol is also manufactured and used as an artificial sweetener because it has approximately 60% of the sweetness of sucrose (table sugar) (5).
-Check processed products for 420 or glucitol, as these are other names for sorbitol (2 5).
+Sorbitol tends to be commonly found in fruits like apples, apricots, cherries, nectarines, peaches, pears, plums, and prunes (2 3).
+Sorbitol is also manufactured and used as an artificial sweetener because it has approximately 60% of the sweetness of sucrose (table sugar) (4).
+Check processed products for 420 or glucitol, as these are other names for sorbitol (2, 4).

 Mannitol (421)

-Mannitol naturally occurs in a range of fruit and vegetables like watermelon, cauliflower, celery, snow peas, and sweet potato (3).
-Mannitol can also be manufactured from fructose sourced from cornstarch (5).
+Mannitol naturally occurs in a range of fruits and vegetables, such as watermelon, celery, and mushrooms (3).
+Mannitol can also be manufactured from fructose sourced from cornstarch.
 Check processed products for mannitol food additive number 421 (6).

 Maltitol (965)

 Maltitol is another poorly absorbed sugar alcohol.
-Believe it or not maltitol is actually derived from cornstarch… according to the Sugar Association “maltitol is manufactured by hydrogenating maltose, the glucose-glucose disaccharide (two sugars) derived from cornstarch.”
-It is also an ideal sweetener as maltitol is 90% as sweet as sugar, which makes it a highly attractive sugar replacement (5).
+It is also an ideal sweetener for food products, as it is 90% as sweet as sugar, making it a highly attractive sugar replacement (5).
 Its food additive number is 965 (6).

 Lactitol (966)

-Lactitol is a sugar alcohol derived from lactose rich whey (5).
-It is commonly used in chewing gum, hard and soft candies, and frozen dairy desserts and is often mixed with other artificial sweeteners (5).
+Lactitol is a sugar alcohol derived from lactose-rich whey.
+It is commonly used in chewing gum, hard and soft candies, and frozen dairy desserts and is often mixed with other artificial sweeteners (9).
 Watch out for the food additive number 966 (6).

 Xylitol (967)